 Limited images of the upper abdomen are unremarkable.

-is case demonstrates acute extensive bilateral ground glass opacities in an immunocompromised patient, with differentials including pneumocystis jirovecii and CMV, with the latter favoured given the elevated CMV viral load.
+This case demonstrates acute extensive bilateral ground glass opacities in an immunocompromised patient, with differentials including Pneumocystis jirovecii and CMV, with the latter favored given the elevated CMV viral load.

 CMV DNA PCR DETECTED